Tennis Elbow (Lateral Epicondylitis)

 After a few weeks, exercise and stretching to strengthen the muscles will help prevent tennis elbow symptoms from returning, although recurrence of the condition once normal activity is resumed is common.

-Learning proper technique when playing tennis or making adjustments to movement during other activities, as well as wearing a brace during the activity, will go a long way in preventing tennis elbow from developing again.
+Learning proper technique when playing tennis, participating in sports or making adjustments to movement during other activities, as well as wearing a brace during the activity, will go a long way in preventing tennis elbow from developing again.

-Tennis elbow often heals on its own with proper at-home remedies.
-However, physical therapy or surgery may be recommended by your doctor if the pain does not go away or the condition does not improve.
+The American Academy of Orthopedic Surgeons estimates up to 95 percent of all tennis elbow cases heal on their own with proper at-home remedies.
+However, physical therapy or surgery may be recommended by your doctor if the pain does not go away or the condition does not improve after 6-12 months.